-Her career hasn’t exactly taken a straightforward path.
+Her career hasn’t taken a straightforward path.
 After earning a nutritional science degree from Pepperdine University, she went into the U.S. Air Force, where she managed the dining facilities.

-But a chance encounter at a soup kitchen steered Schaub toward research and development, and a career as a research chef.
+But a chance encounter at a soup kitchen steered Schaub toward research and development and a career as a research chef.

 Innovation vs. Iteration

-“At that point, you’re spending less time on the bench and more time in meetings trying to figure out how to get the ingredients to make the finished product you’re looking for,” she says.
+“Iteration two,” she added, “is still a lot of bench work that includes sourcing ingredients, having conversations with suppliers, and leveraging accessible raw materials to improve the concept.
+At that point, you’re spending less time on the bench and more time in meetings trying to figure out how to get the ingredients to make the finished product.”

 New Product Development Roadblocks